fedcuit/React-spike/README.md

 * `npm install & bower install` to install all dependencies and components
 * `grunt serve` to start server and watching for file change

+Examples in this small app:
+* a simple todo list